 Many of the vegetables we plant have been selected for specific characteristics.
 They have low genetic diversity.
 Heritage plants differ between each other in the kinds of alleles they contain.
 They have high genetic diversity which means if a disease attacks those plants there will be some that have the ability to survive.
 Preserving genetic diversity is a mean of increasing the biodiversity in an area.
 Check out the following article that gives some advice in growing heritage seeds:

 Eliminating the use of pesticides and herbicides is a good practice.
 Using natural ‘fertilizer’ is also beneficial to gardening.
 Using your own compost reduces what goes in your landfill and makes great fertilizer and conditioner for your soil.
 It contains natural nutrients and retains water to boot.
-Check out this article from Planet Natural Research Center and the second from Well Gardening:
+Check out these articles, the first from Planet Natural Research Center and the second from Well Gardening:

 Buy from local producers